keepemapp/back/README.md

   * [ ] change database to a persistent one
   * [ ] Schema evolution in database and dataclasses.
 How to do it?
 * [ ] Clean DomainID mess.
 Pass it to UUID or string and use type class
-* [ ] Change folder structure to a one more DDD like (domain, services, infra)
+* [X] Change folder structure to a one more DDD like (domain, services, infra)
-* [ ] Automatically add userID that makes the call to the create asset and transfers
 * [X] Erase `emo/shared/infra/memrepo/message_bus.py`
 * Improve GET responses
   * [X] Limit GET responses (paging, max items...)
-  * [ ] Allow ordering of responses (assets, releases...)
+  * [X] Allow ordering of responses (assets, releases...)
 * [X] Add Creation and modification date as API response for assets, transfers...
+* [X] Automatically add userID that makes the call to the create asset and transfers
-* [ ] Auto-add owner to assets and releases if none is passed
+* [X] Auto-add owner to assets and releases if none is passed
 * [ ] Add error messageID to the ones returned by the API (for translations)